goyalanil/PB-MVBoost/README.md

 Related Paper:
 ```
 Multiview Boosting by Controlling the Diversity and the Accuracy of View-specific Voters.
-Anil Goyal, Emilie Morvant, Pascal Germain and Massih-Reza Amini.
+Anil Goyal, Emilie Morvant, Pascal Germain and Massih-Reza Amini, Neurocomputing 2019
 ```

-Link to the paper:
+Link to the ArXiv version:
 https://arxiv.org/abs/1808.05784

 ## Dependencies